Seven Ranges: Land Sales

 Public sales began in 1787 in New York, and were continued in Philadelphia, Pittsburgh, and Steubenville, Ohio.
 Difficulties with Indians continued in the area until the Treaty of Greenville in 1795, and settlement was slow.
 Steubenville was founded in 1797, and the Federal Land Office there opened in 1801.
 The Steubenville Land Office was responsible for sales in the northern part of the tract, within 48 mi of the Geographer's Line.
 The Marietta Land Office sold lands in the southern part.
-The General Land Office in the nation's capital also sold land.
+The United States General Land Office in the nation's capital also sold land.
 Local offices were eventually closed.
 The area was settled mostly by Pennsylvanians and Virginians.
 Section 16 of each survey township was set aside for public education as School Lands.
 Knepper notes: "Sections number 8, 11, 26, and 29 in every township were reserved for future sale by the federal government when, it was hoped, they would bring higher prices because of developed land around them.
 Congress also reserved one third part of all gold, silver, lead, and copper mines to its own use, a bit of wishful thinking as regards Ohio lands."